22

 Toiletries

 We recommend using biodegradable bath & body products whenever possible in order to reduce your environmental impact on the places you visit.
-Here are some of our favorites products to pack in your toiletry bag:
+Here are some of our favorite products to pack in your toiletry bag:

 • Body wipes: If you need a refresher between showers, use these wipes that are good for your skin and are 100% compostable.